massibrevo/dataeng-challenge/README.md

 3. To execute the first challenge, run:

     ```sh
-    python app/main.py --challenge 1
+    python app/main.py
     ```

-   Follow the prompts to input the required parameters.
+   Follow the prompts to input the required parameters and select 1 for the first challenge.
+   Then insert a time start/end dates in (unix int format) and a hostname.

-4. To execute the second challenge (Unlimited Input Parser), run:
+5. To execute the second challenge (Unlimited Input Parser), run:

     ```sh
     python app/main.py --challenge 2
     ```
+   Follow the prompts to input the required parameters and select 2 for the first challenge.
    This will start the parser that runs indefinitely and outputs the results once every hour.

 ## Goals to Achieve